NikolayKanchev/mandatoryTech/mysql-connector-java-5.1.41/docs/README.txt

-     * 15.4: I have a servlet/application that works fine for a day, and then stops working overnight
+     * 15.4: I have a servlet/application that works fine for a date, and then stops working overnight

      * 15.5: I'm trying to use JDBC 2.0 updatable result sets, and I get an exception saying my result set is not